-As you have just learned, restructuring the firm was no easy task.
+Creating and restructuring Vanguard was no easy task.
 Without determination, expertise, luck, timing, and the key roles played by just a handful of individuals, it never could have happened.
-So when I suggest to this forum that we must now go beyond restructuring the nature and values of a single firm to restructuring the nature and values of the entire money management business, I am well aware of how difficult as task it will be to accomplish that sweeping task.
+So when I suggest that we must now go beyond restructuring the nature and values of a single firm to restructuring the nature and values of the entire money management business-to build the financial world anew-I am well aware of how difficult it will be to accomplish that sweeping task.

 And yet we dare not stand still.

 For we meet at a time when, as never before in the history of the country, our most cherished ideals and traditions are being subjected to searching criticism.
 The towering edifice of business and industry, which had become the dominating feature of the American social structure, has been shaken to its foundations by forces, the full significance of which we still can see but dimly.
-What had seemed the impregnable fortress of a boasted civilization has developed unsuspected weaknesses, and in consequence we are now engaged in the altogether wholesome task of critical re-examination of what our hands have reared.
+What had seemed the impregnable fortress of a boasted civilization has developed unsuspected weaknesses, and in consequence we are now engaged in the altogether wholesome task of critical re-examination of what our hands have reared (Stone [1934, pp. 1-2]).